 USA: Support Legislation to Protect Animals During Disasters!

 As a frontline responder, the ASPCA knows firsthand that disasters create impossible, heartbreaking scenarios for animals and the people who risk their own safety to rescue them.
-During Hurricane Sandy in 2012, the ASPCA helped more than 61,000 animals through search and rescue, setting up emergency veterinary clinics, emergency boarding, and pet supply distribution centers —at no cost to taxpayers.
+Whether it’s wildfires in the West, hurricanes on the Gulf Coast or tornadoes in the Midwest, we’ve seen the severe toll disasters take on people and animals living in affected areas.

-The Animal Emergency Planning Act (H.R.
-3193) will require facilities regulated by the Animal Welfare Act (AWA)—such as commercial animal breeders, zoos and research institutions—to create detailed response plans for protecting animals in their care during disasters and ensure that employees know what steps to take when an emergency occurs.
+The Providing Responsible Emergency Plans for Animals at Risk of Emerging Disasters (PREPARED) Act (H.R.
+1042), will require facilities regulated by the Animal Welfare Act (AWA)—such as commercial animal breeders (puppy mills), zoos and research institutions—to create detailed response plans for protecting animals in their care during disasters and ensure that employees know the steps to take when an emergency occurs.

 Hurricane Katrina killed approximately 8,000 animals, including dogs and monkeys, at a medical school in New Orleans.
 Better planning could have likely saved more of those animals, just like better planning could save dogs currently in USDA licensed puppy mills from the ravages of a future storm.